Jeremy Strong: 2009–2023: Film roles and Succession

-Strong's role in the Adam McKay film The Big Short led McKay to offer him a part in the TV series Succession.
-He initially was interested in playing Roman Roy, the family's wisecracking youngest son, but after the part was given to Kieran Culkin, Strong auditioned for the part of the middle son Kendall Roy.
-Strong's performance in the role has received universal acclaim from critics, and his performance won him a Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 2020.
+Strong's role in the 2015 Adam McKay film The Big Short led McKay to offer him a part in the TV series Succession.
+He initially was interested in playing Roman Roy, the family's wisecracking youngest son, but after the part was given to Kieran Culkin, Strong auditioned for the part of the middle son, Kendall Roy.
+The role was a career breakthrough for him; Strong's performance in the role has received universal acclaim from critics, and his performance won him a Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 2020.
+He also received the Golden Globe Award for Best Actor – Television Series Drama and a Screen Actors Guild Award for Outstanding Ensemble in a Drama Series.
+TVLine named Strong "Performer of the Year" in 2021 for his work on Succession, writing, "For three seasons now, Strong has been carefully crafting a portrait of a little boy lost, a man who knows how to play the corporate hero but doesn't know how to be OK with himself. ...
+Succession remains one of the best shows on television in large part because Strong's central performance is so complex and so fascinating."